-The CR Director/ Safety Manager in certain situations may request a formal investigation to be carried out for some accidents and incidents that would ordinarily be treated as local investigation to determine the root causations and corrective actions, leading to potential longer term preventive actions.
+The CR Director/ Safety Manager in certain situations may request a formal investigation to be carried out for some accidents and incidents that would ordinarily be treated as local investigation to determine the root causations and corrective actions, leading to potential longer-term preventive actions.
 Formal investigations (RIDDOR or other designated) will be completed by the Senior HSEQ Manager with assistance from the project management team.
-The investigation will be recorded using H07-02 Accident Incident Near Miss HSEQ Investigation Report and contained in the H07-05 Accident Incident Tool Kit for the accident.
+The investigation will be recorded using forms as specified in H07 Investigation and Reporting of Accidents, Incidents and Close Calls.

-Records of accidents, direct employee plus subcontract and site personnel numbers, and total hours worked are to be prepared monthly for company safety performance measurement.
+Records of accidents, direct employee plus subcontract and site personnel numbers, and total hours worked are to be prepared monthly for company safety performance measurement and uploaded onto AIRSWEB.

-6.4 Drugs and Alcohol Policy
+6.5 Drugs and Alcohol Policy